induwara.lk

 Each row shows the Motor Traffic Act section and the gazetted amount.
 Tap one or more — the running total appears here.
 Nothing you enter leaves your device.

-Spot fines settle minor offences at the post office within 14days.
+Spot fines settle minor offences within 14 days — online via GovPay (islandwide since February 2026) or at a Sri Lanka Post counter.
 Anything more serious goes to the Magistrate's Court and the amount is decided there.

 How it works